lukacspapp/SEI-Project-3/README.md

 ```

-**Navigating from one user profile to another**:

-This was an interesting challenge and I very much enjoyed solving it.

-**The problem**: If a user was a different user's profile page and then attempted to go to their own profile from the Navbar, they couldn't as the link structure was similar: /profile/:id.
-This meant that while the link would change in the address bar, the page would not re-render.

-**Solution**: Using <code>componentDidUpdate</code> on the Profile component:

-    componentDidUpdate = async (prevProps) => {
-       if (prevProps.location.pathname.includes('/profiles/') && this.props.location.pathname.includes('/profiles/')) {
-         if (this.props.location.pathname !== prevProps.location.pathname) {
-           const id = this.props.match.params.id
-           const res = await getUser(id)
-           this.setState({ profile: res.data, bio: res.data.bio, image: res.data.profileImage, fullName: res.data.fullName })
-         }
-       }
-     }

 ## Wins

 Planning ✍️ : This one comes in under challenges and wins!
 While getting the right answer took some time, spending our Day 1 on planning alone meant we made a strong start and finished the backend in two days.

+Reading 📕 : Learning reading documentation for the Semantic UI and Mongoose.

 Features ✨: I'm very happy with the amount of work we got done in 9 days.
-The app offers tons of functionality whilst still having a strong user journey.
+The app offers several functionality whilst still having a strong user journey..

-Styling 📱: The app is slick and responsive, something we were very keen on achieving since Hiking websites don't usually have "beautiful" styling.
+Styling 🤩: The app has a slick design , something I was very keen to achive was a modern, proffessional looking website with nice color.

 ## Key Learnings

 * When to use Embedded vs Referenced data
-* How to use callback function & ComponentDidUpdate in React
+* Learning to read documentation
-* How to working with a team member who works in a different time-zone - something that is very much possible as companies move towards remote working.
+* How to be working in a team while managing time.

 ## Future Improvements

-- Creating Group seeds with Group members: A challenge I wanted to solve but we ran out of time.
-- Events Page Styling: Make this inline-with other pages
+- Make all the pages responsive:
+- Adding a package for picture uploading so users can upload images from thier device
-- Error Handling on the frontend
+- Error handling on the frontend